pihvi/assert-diff/README.md

-Drop-in replacement for assert to give diff on deepEqual.
+Drop-in replacement for assert to give colored diff on command-line with deepEqual.

 This exists to give better diff on error when comparing objects with Mocha.

+Should work on *nix shells.

 ## Usage ##
 ```javascript